bonitasoft/bonita-doc/md/share-a-repository-on-github.md

    g.
 Click on "Next"
    h.
 Click on "Finish" (Push will be done in a background job, visible at the bottom right corner of the studio window)
    i.
 When the Push is done, a push confirmation dialog is displayed

+You might encounter some issues if the two factor authentiation is activated on your github account, see the [Git trouble shooting section](workspaces-and-repositories.md#git-troubleshooting).

 8. To validate that the push has actually been done, you can check your repository on GitHub

 ::: info